khalidgt95/athena/README.md

 - We form a multi-disciplinary committee that guides and coordinates research and infrastructure work
 - We formulate hypothesis that multiple individuals or teams work on in parallel
 - We provide maximum transparency on how we derive testable, scientific hypothesis

+### Actions

+- By the 16 of March we have the basic processes and tools in place to start the project
+- By the 16th of March we start recruiting people to join teh project
+- By the 20th of March 2020, we provide at least five data sets to the public
+- By the 23th of March 2020, we have recruited the committee, made of at least five researchers and data professionals